yohasebe/wp2txt/README.md

 WP2TXT before version 0.4.0 came with Mac/Windows GUI.
 Now it's become a pure command-line application--Sorry GUI folks, but there seems more demand for an easy-to-hack CUI package than an inflexible GUI app.

 ### Installation

+`gem install` method will become available soon.
+In the meantime, use the source code on Github.

     $ gem install wp2txt